 I love French onion soup but I have a definiante aversion to ordering it out at a restaurant.
 This is because I know how simple it is to make at home.
-This Crock Pot French Onion Soup is the same as my Stove top French Onion Soup recipe just re-worked for your crock pot.
+This Slow Cooker French Onion Soup is the same as my Stove top French Onion Soup recipe just re-worked for your crock pot.
 It is perfect for busy work days and lazy weekends alike.

 When you’re ready, ladle the soup into oven-proof bowls or crocks and top each bowl with a slice of toasted French baguette and some cheese.
 Place them under the broiler for a few minutes until the cheese is melted and perfectly bubbly.
 This process can tend to get away from you when left unattended – so be sure to stick around during this step.